 10 mg/kg (actual body weight) IV on day 1 repeated every 3 weeks for 4 cycles in combination with sargramostim 250 micrograms (mcg) subcutaneously on days 1 to 14 repeated every 3 weeks for 4 cycles as induction therapy was evaluated in a randomized, phase IIb study.
 In patients with stable disease or better, maintenance therapy consisted of ipilimumab 10 mg/kg (actual body weight) IV on day 1 repeated every 12 weeks (starting on cycle 8) in combination with sargramostim 250 mcg subcutaneously on days 1 to 14 repeated every 3 weeks (starting on cycle 5).
 At a median follow-up of 13.3 months, median OS was significantly improved with combination therapy of ipilimumab plus GM-CSF compared to single-agent ipilimumab (17.5 months vs. 12.7 months; p = 0.01).

-3 mg/kg IV over 90 minutes plus nivolumab 1 mg/kg IV over 60 minutes repeated every 3 weeks for 4 doses followed by nivolumab 240 mg IV over 60 minutes repeated every 2 weeks OR 480 mg IV over 30 minutes every 4 weeks, until disease progression or unacceptable toxicity.
-Administer ipilumumab after nivolumab.
-Both agents may need to be temporarily withheld or permanently discontinued in patients who develop immune-related reactions.
+3 mg/kg IV over 90 minutes after the nivolumab 1 mg/kg IV infusion (over 30 minutes) repeated every 3 weeks for 4 doses followed by nivolumab 240 mg IV over 30 minutes every 2 weeks OR 480 mg IV over 30 minutes every 4 weeks, until disease progression or unacceptable toxicity.
+Nivolumab and ipilimumab may need to be temporarily withheld or permanently discontinued in patients who develop immune-related reactions.
 Interrupt or slow the rate of the nivolumab infusion in patients who develop mild or moderate infusion reactions; discontinue therapy for severe or life-threatening infusion-related reactions.
 At a minimum follow-up of approximately 60 months, the median overall survival (60 months vs. 19.9 months; hazard ratio (HR) = 0.52; 95% CI 0.42 to 0.64) and progression-free survival (11.5 months vs. 2.9 months; HR = 0.42; 95% CI 0.35 to 0.51) times were significantly improved in patients with previously untreated, unresectable, stage III or stage IV melanoma who received nivolumab plus ipilimumab compared with ipilimumab in a 3-arm, randomized, double-blind, phase 3 trial (CheckMate 067 trial; n = 945).

 10 mg/kg IV over 90 minutes every 3 weeks for 4 doses, followed by 10 mg/kg IV every 12 weeks until disease recurrence or unacceptable toxicity, for up to 3 years.
 In the event of toxicity, doses may be omitted but not delayed.
 At a median follow-up of 5.3 years, adjuvant treatment with ipilimumab led to a significantly improved median recurrence-free survival (RFS) time (primary endpoint) compared with placebo (27.6 months vs. 17.1 months; hazard ratio (HR) = 0.76; 95% CI, 0.64 to 0.89; p < 0.001) in patients with high-risk stage III melanoma after complete lymph-node dissection in a multinational, randomized, double-blind, placebo-controlled, phase III trial (n = 951; EORTC 18071 trial); the 5-year RFS rate was 40.8% and 30.3%, respectively.
 Treatment with ipilimumab also resulted in significantly improved 5-year overall survival (65.4% vs. 54.4%; HR = 0.72; 95.1% CI, 0.58 to 0.88; p = 0.001) and metastasis-free survival (48.3% vs. 38.9%; HR = 0.76; 95.8% CI, 0.64 to 0.92; p = 0.002) rates compared with placebo.
 In this study, patients had stage IIIA melanoma (with at least one metastasis measuring greater than 1 millimeter in the greatest dimension) or stage IIIB or IIIC melanoma with no in-transit metastases and had not received prior systemic therapy.